loicdelineau/socialchad/README.md

-Doing so, socialchad offers you a standard format in which you can write all your social media posts, a format that respects the key principles behind Richard Stallman's philosophy and most importantly, one that can be written in vim!
+Doing so, socialchad offers you a standard format in which you can write all your social media posts, a format that respects the key principles behind Richard Stallman's philosophy and most importantly, one that is designed to be edited in vim!

 ### v0.0.1 - Author
 Loïc Delineau - January 2025